FrankVerdi/PypeIt/doc/spectrographs/subaru_focas.rst

           spectroscopic mode or have incompatible readout configurations, the method used to read the FOCAS files will fault.

-At present,the code only works on DET-ID=2 data, i.e. the second of the two detectors.
+At present,the code has only been testd on DET-ID=2 data, i.e. the second of the two detectors, which is where the primary target lands if one uses the longslit.

 Deviations
 ==========